Toni Preckwinkle: Third term

 Preckwinkle was reelected to a third term in 2018.
 Preckwinkle had been challenged by Bob Fioretti, a former Chicago alderman who attempted to capitalize on the unpopularity of the "soda tax".
 Preckwinkle easily defeated Fioretti, winning 60.82% of the vote to Fioretti's 39.18%.
 Preckwinkle was unchallenged on the ballot in the general election.
 During the 2018 elections, anticipating a potential wave election year for Democrats, Preckwinkle made a concerted effort to increase the Democrats' majority on the Cook County Board of Commissioners, focusing her efforts on three of the Board's four Republican-held seats.
 Preckwinkle-backed Democratic nominees succeeded in ousting Republican incumbents in the 14th and 15th districts, but fell roughly a mere 2,000 votes shy of unseating the 17th district's Republican incumbent.
 Preckwinkle did not target the Republican-held 9th district seat, as the incumbent Republican, Peter N. Silvestri, was both popular and a political centrist and had a reputation for being a peacemaker on the Board at times when conflict arose between its members.

-In 2018, under Preckwinkle's leadership, Cook County requested an easement to build a road at taxpayer expense (~$750K-$1M) to pave public green space and the 10th hole of the Canal Shores Golf Course in the northern suburbs, which benefited of State Senator John Cullerton and a private developer.
+In 2018, under Preckwinkle's leadership, Cook County controversially requested an easement to build a road at taxpayer expense (~$750K-$1M) to pave public green space and the 10th hole of the Canal Shores Golf Course in the northern suburbs, which benefited of State Senators President John Cullerton and a private developer.
 The easement was approved by the Metropolitan Water Reclamation District of Greater Chicago despite strong opposition by local residents and the Wilmette Park District.

 In 2018, Preckwinkle launched an unsuccessful candidacy for mayor of Chicago.
 She advanced to the runoff of the 2019 Chicago mayoral election, but suffered a landslide defeat against Lori Lightfoot.

 Preckwinkle did not make an endorsement ahead of the 2020 Illinois Democratic presidential primary.